HongW2019/OAP-spark2.4.3/README.md

 ![Spark_shell_running_results](https://github.com/HongW2019/OAP-spark2.4.3/blob/master/docs/image/spark_shell_oap.png)

-## YARN Cluster and Spark Standalone Mode
+## Configurations for YARN Cluster and Spark Standalone Mode
 ### YARN Cluster mode
 There are two deploy modes that can be used to launch Spark applications on YARN, `client` and `cluster` mode. if your application is submitted from a machine far from the worker machines (e.g. locally on your laptop), it is common to use `cluster` mode to minimize network latency between the drivers and the executors.
 Launching Applications with spark-submit can support different deploy modes that Spark supports, so you can run spark-submit to use YARN cluster mode.
 #### Configurations on Spark with OAP on YARN Cluster Mode